Nevada Library Association Bylaws

 Section 7.
 Annual Audit.

 An internal audit will review the financial records of NLA annually.
-The internal audit committee shall be comprised of the President, the President-Elect, the Past President, and the Treasurer and Finance Chair.
-A certified public accountant shall audit the financial records of NLA every five years, and a written report of the audit and an explanation of the fiscal status of NLA shall be submitted for publication and distribution to the membership of NLA during the spring of the following year.
+The internal audit committee shall be comprised of the President, the President-Elect, the Past President, and the Treasurer and Finance Chair, and incoming Treasurer (odd years) or incoming Finance Chair (even years).
+A certified public accountant may audit the financial records of the NLA as called by the executive board.
+When an audit occurs a written report of the audit and an explanation of the fiscal status of NLA shall be submitted for publication and distribution to the membership of NLA during the spring of the following year.

 ARTICLE VIII.
 AMENDMENTS.

-These bylaws may be amended by three-fifths of the legal votes cast, provided that copies of such changes have been circulated to the membership at least thirty days in advance of the meeting at which discussion will take place.
+These bylaws may be amended by three-fifths of the legal votes cast, provided that copies of such changes have been circulated to the membership at least thirty days in advance for discussion before online voting.
 Amendments may be proposed in writing to the president by ten members or may generate from the board of trustees or the bylaws committee.
 Amendments as distributed may be altered after discussion and approval of three-fourths of the membership voting.
-Purely editorial changes not affecting the substance of an article or section may be made with the concurrence of a majority of the board of trustees or with a majority of the legal votes cast at a meeting of NLA.
+Purely editorial changes not affecting the substance of an article or section may be made with the concurrence of a majority of the board of trustees or with a majority of the legal votes cast in online voting.